raeldc/joomla-dom-xray/README.md

 ------------

 * The XPath bar on top doesn't scroll.
 Deep nested DOMs beyond the browser window will not show.
 Will work on this later.
-* The Current Element Wrapper may not be accurate in wrapping the current element.
 * Not tested on IE. Works only in Firefox 3.6 and WebKit based browsers.